-Source: NCUA Annual Budgets, Call Reports, FDIC, OCC, and Federal Reserve financial reports \Budget per million \$ of FICU assets is calculated as the fiscal year's budget divided by the previous year's end-of-year assets (e.g. - FY2023 budget (\$350.8M) / projected FICU assets as of 2022Q4 (\$2.2T) = \$157 of NCUA budget per \$1M in FICU assets ).
+Source: NCUA Annual Budgets, Call Reports, FDIC, OCC, and Federal Reserve financial reports Budget per million \$ of FICU assets is calculated as the fiscal year's budget divided by the previous year's end-of-year assets (e.g. - FY2023 budget (\$350.8M) / projected FICU assets as of 2022Q4 (\$2.2T) = \$158 of NCUA budget per \$1M in FICU assets).

-This trend illustrates how the NCUA has constrained its spending over the last several years relative to the size of the credit union system and compared to spending by other federal financial regulators (dotted line compared to dashed line).
+This trend illustrates the relative spending constraint the NCUA has attained in the last several years relative to the size of the credit union system and spending by other federal financial regulators (dotted line compared to dashed line).